 A successful gift—one that will benefit both you and the Purusha program—starts with careful planning.
 Planned giving combines an appreciation of the current needs and long-term goals of Purusha with an inventory of your own financial, tax and estate planning objectives.
 The result is a gift that delivers more benefit to us than you thought you’d ever be able to provide, and at the same time saves you taxes and/or preserves your estate.

-Sample Language for Bequests in a Last Will and Testament:
+Sample Language for Bequests in a Last Will and Testament (not created through FreeWill):

 Specific Bequest Language: “I give to Maharishi Purusha Program, FEIN 56-1824160, located in Romney, West Virginia, the sum of $_______ to be used for its general operating support.”